How to keep ferret cage from smelling?

 How to keep ferret cage from smelling

-Keeping the ferret clean means the cage won’t smell either as give them bath monthly, ear cleaning and keep them in clean place can reduce odour in the room.
+Keeping the ferret clean means the cage won’t smell either as give them a bath monthly, ear cleaning, and keep them in a clean place can reduce odor in the room.
 You can also use an air filter for removing the smell from the cage by setting it on the top of the cage.

-This will reduce odour and you won’t feel it in the house without spending a lot of money.
+This will reduce odor and you won’t feel it in the house without spending a lot of money.

 Keep your Ferret clean

-Here are a few simple methods to reduce or even eliminate ferret odour from the cage.
+Here are a few simple methods to reduce or even eliminate ferret odor from the cage.

-Reduce smell by giving bath to ferret once in a month
+Reduce smell by giving bath to ferret once a month

 Ferret doesn’t like bathing usually so be careful if they could escape.
 Fill the tub with warm water (not Lukewarm) which covers the ferret’s body while keeping its head out of the water level.
 You can purchase ferret’ shampoo from the pet store or vet and scrub it on its furry body.